liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step3.md

 - Sometimes your fix didn't work as well as you hoped.
 Try a new one
 - Sometimes your fix resolved one issue, but now you have hit another.
 Fix that up
-- Eventually you will be done.
+- Eventually, you will be done.
 Congratulations!! :material-party-popper:

 ## Next Steps